www.cpcalive.com

 1 = error number parameters

-2 = way not found
+2 = file not found

 (don't forget initialize er% at the program beginning or before the command)